rtrouton/aws_lightsail/lightsail_jamf_pro_setup/README.md

 This script is designed to set up a new Jamf Pro server on Ubuntu.
-Script has been tested and verified to work on Ubuntu 16.04 LTS
+Script has been tested and verified to work on Ubuntu 18.04 LTS

 As part of its run, it performs the following actions:

 1. Installs the following software:

-*  OpenJDK 8
+*  OpenJDK 11
 *  nano
 *  wget
 *  zip
 *  unzip
+*  xmlstarlet
 *  MySQL 5.7

 2. Configures MySQL 5.7 with a specified root password.